endpoints4s/endpoints4s/documentation/manual/src/doc/algebras/json-schemas.md

 ~~~ scala src=../../../../../json-schema/json-schema/src/test/scala/endpoints/algebra/JsonSchemasDocs.scala#enum-status
 ~~~

-The method `enumeration` in the `JsonSchemas` algebra supports mapping the enum values to JSON strings.
+The method `stringEnumeration` in the `JsonSchemas` algebra supports mapping the enum values to JSON strings.
 It has two parameters: the possible values, and a function to encode an enum value as a string.

 ~~~ scala src=../../../../../json-schema/json-schema/src/test/scala/endpoints/algebra/JsonSchemasDocs.scala#enum-status-schema